Master’s in Education and Social Justice

 - Become institutionally accredited by an accrediting agency recognized by the United States Department of Education, with the scope of the accreditation covering at least one degree program.

 - Achieve accreditation candidacy or pre-accreditation, as defined in regulations, by October 25, 2024, and full accreditation by October 25, 2027.
-If this institution stops pursuing accreditation, the following will happen:

-- The institution must stop all enrollment in its degree programs and
+- The institution must stop all enrollment in its degree programs, and

+- Provide a teach-out to finish the educational program or provide a refund.
 An institution that fails to comply with accreditation requirements by the required dates shall have its approval to offer degree programs automatically suspended.